 Books referenced are listed in Source Materials, with on-line links included.
 Additional pages of on-line materials are also accessible from Source Materials.

-GREAT SOURCES: Each week, one post suggests sources for exploring more about a specific Torah portion or an approach to Torah — traditional rabbinic, mystical, contemporary poetry, etc.; these can be found by clicking “Source” in the tag cloud.
-E.g., Breishit: Great Source(s)
+GREAT SOURCES: Each week, one post suggests sources for exploring more about a specific Torah portion or an approach to Torah — traditional rabbinic, mystical, contemporary poetry, etc.;

 A PATH TO FOLLOW: For each portion, one post provides some links to other verses, threads of commentary, etc., for those interested in pursuing an idea beyond the weekly reading.
-These are located by clicking “Path” in the tag cloud.
-E.g., Balak: A Path to Follow

-The “Opening the Book” series is presented in cooperation with the independent, cross-community Jewish Study Center and with Kol Isha, an open group pursuing spirituality from a woman’s perspective at Temple Micah (Reform).
+The “Opening the Book” series was originally presented in cooperation with the independent, cross-community Jewish Study Center and with Kol Isha, an open group that for many years pursued spirituality from a woman’s perspective at Temple Micah (Reform).
 “A Song Every Day” is an independent blog, however, and all views, mistakes, etc. are the author’s.